wabbajack-tools/mod-lists/banana_split/readme.md

 'DLCNukaWorld - Textures.ba2'

 Paste these files into your WorkBase/OriginalBa2 folder.
-Extract all three Main Repack files (or the Performance repack, if you chose that).
+Extract all three Main Repack files.
 Move the "Textures" folders from these extracted archives into the "PatchedFiles" folder.
 Run the installer.bat file inside of WorkBase.
 When it is done, cut and paste all of the files inside of the PatchedBa2 folder into your Fallout4/Data folder.